ScottBoehler/ScottBoehler/Greenfield_Service_Desk_Playbook.md

 Don't assume one support model fits everyone.
 Most infrastructure companies serving both business partners and end customers actually have two distinct populations with different needs — a supply-side partner who needs operational reliability and predictable reporting, and a demand-side customer who needs fast, unambiguous incident response.
 Map this out explicitly before you design SLAs.
 A single intake process with tiered SLAs is usually the right answer — two entirely separate desks is rarely worth the staffing cost at this stage.

+## If There's No Existing Provisioning/Automation Layer

+Some companies already have an internal platform handling infrastructure provisioning and diagnostics — in that case, your job is wiring the service layer into what exists, not rebuilding it.
+If nothing exists yet, especially for physical/bare-metal infrastructure, the category of tooling you're evaluating looks different from standard SaaS ITSM:

+- **Bare-metal provisioning automation** — Canonical MAAS, Tinkerbell, or Foreman to automate server imaging and configuration when a request is approved.
+- **Hardware monitoring & asset tracking** — Prometheus with Node Exporter or Zabbix for health monitoring, NetBox for IPAM/DCIM asset tracking, feeding auto-generated tickets when hardware fails.

+For any physical-infrastructure service desk, build the service catalog around the physical asset lifecycle, not just software requests:

+- **Provisioning** — OS install, RAID configuration, network/IP assignment
+- **Hardware failures** — disk, RAM, power supply, motherboard issues
+- **Network & out-of-band access** — IPMI/OOB access requests, firewall rules, bandwidth adjustments
+- **Decommissioning** — secure data destruction and reset before the asset returns to the available pool.
+Easy to overlook, but it's a real trust and compliance requirement, not an afterthought.

+Map your support tiers to how much of this is automated vs. physical:

+- **Tier 1 — Automated self-service**, if a provisioning API exists: request triggers imaging with no human involvement.
+- **Tier 2 — Remote technical triage**: BIOS errors, network misconfiguration, kernel-level issues — resolved without anyone touching hardware.
+- **Tier 3 — Physical/on-site intervention**: confirmed hardware failure requiring hands-on replacement, whether that's your own data center staff or a partner facility's team.

 ## Backend Vendors You'll Need — And How to Contract Them

 **The core categories:**